 There are two types of operations that may be offered to patients with pleural mesothelioma: pleurectomy/decortication and extrapleural pneumonectomy.
 Pleurectomy/decortication is usually a palliative (relieves symptoms without curing the cancer) operation in cases where the entire tumor cannot be removed.
 This particular operation involves removal of the pleura, where the majority of the tumor is located.
 It is effective in controlling effusions (fluid accumulation) and decreasing the pain caused by the cancer.

 Extrapleural pneumonectomy is a far more extensive operation and is most often used in cases of localized mesothelioma.
 The operation is technically difficult and performed only by surgeons in large specialized medical centers.
 It involves removing the pleura, diaphragm, pericardium, and the whole lung on the side of the tumor.
 The patient must be in overall good health with no other serious illnesses in order to tolerate this large operation.
-This operation is intended to remove all or most of the cancer and some surrounding tissues as well.Top Mesothelioma Surgeons in the Country
+This operation is intended to remove all or most of the cancer and some surrounding tissues as well.Top Mesothelioma Doctors in the Country

 Surgical treatment of peritoneal mesothelioma is often performed either to help relieve symptoms or to attempt to remove the tumor from the wall of the abdomen and other digestive organs.
 As with pleural mesothelioma, these tumors are often too extensive to remove completely.
 Similar operations can be performed to remove mesothelioma from the pericardium (the sac around the heart).